StoyanStAtanasov/k8s-logs/README.md

     resources: ["pods","pods/log"]
     verbs: ["get","list","watch"]
 ```

+## Versioning
+- Single source of truth is the `VERSION` file.
+The app reads it at runtime, CI tags images from it, and `deploy.yml` pins the same tag.
+- To release a new version, bump `VERSION`, push to `main`, and update `deploy.yml` if you maintain a pinned tag there.

 ## Endpoints and probes
 - `/` — HTML list of pods with links to their logs endpoint.